stefaniscion/homeserver/README.md

 Please follow the installation guide of your OS to get a working system before proceding.

 #### Why i choosed Arch Linux?
-I love how ```pacman``` manages the packages.
+I love how ```pacman``` manages the packages and the minimalist philosophy of Arch.
-I initially started the project with Rocky Linux, but i had some problems when i switched from a Raspberry PI 3B+ to an OrangePi 5B, so i decided to switch to Arch Linux.
+Initially i started the project with Rocky Linux, but i had some problems when i switched from a Raspberry PI 3B+ to an OrangePi 5B, so i decided to switch to Arch Linux.

 You can find more info about Arch Linux on the [Arch Linux Website](https://archlinux.org/).